-Part of the Harrington School of Communication and Media (uri.edu/harrington), the Department of Communication Studies offers the Bachelor of Arts (B.A.) degree in communication studies.
+Part of the Harrington School of Communication and Media (uri.edu/harrington), the Department of Communication Studies offers the Bachelor of Arts (B.A.) degree in Communication Studies and a Master of Arts (M.A.) in Communication Studies.

 Faculty: Professor McClure, chairperson.
-Professors Brownell, Chen, Ketrow, Logan, N. Mundorf, Salazar, Swift, Torrens, and Wood; Associate Professors Derbyshire, DiCioccio, Healey Jamiel, Leatham, Reyes, Roth, Quainoo, and Ye; Assistant Professor Petronio; Lecturers Alfano, August, Bell, Cabral, Fonseca, Greenwood, Monksgaard, Morrison, J. Mundorf, Poulakos, Proulx, R. Smith, Stifano, Waitkun, and Wales; Professors Emeriti Anderson, Devlin, and Doody.
+Professors Brownell, Chen, Hobbs, Ketrow, Logan, N. Mundorf, Salazar, Swift, Torrens, and Wood; Associate Professors Derbyshire, DiCioccio, Healey Jamiel, Leatham, Reyes, Roth, Quainoo, and Ye; Assistant Professors Petronio and Smith; Lecturers Alfano, August, Bell, Cabral, Fonseca, Greenwood, Jalette, Monksgaard, Morrison, J. Mundorf, Poulakos, Proulx, R. Smith, Stifano, Waitkun, and Wales; Professors Emeriti Anderson, Devlin, and Doody.

 URI’s program in communication studies provides maximum flexibility in planning for a variety of academic and occupational goals.
 The curriculum is personalized for each student.
 Although the student will play an important role in curriculum planning, his or her program is closely supervised by the advisor.
 Departmentally approved courses provide diversity or a more focused approach, depending on the student’s needs and goals.
 Courses outside the department that relate to the student’s needs and goals are also encouraged.